ophiuchus44/testSuite/README.md

 To run all tests through Flask API --> ('python testAPI.py') Once running, you will need to download Postman.

-To run, go to this URL in PostMan and send any of the following PUT requests http://localhost:8080/api/v1/login/all http://localhost:8080/api/v1/login/critical http://localhost:8080/api/v1/login/export
+To run tests from API, go to any of the following URLs in PostMan and send a PUT requests (nothing needed in body) http://localhost:8080/api/v1/login/all http://localhost:8080/api/v1/login/critical http://localhost:8080/api/v1/login/export